 Turkey tail is a medicinal mushroom that is otherwise known as Tramates versicolor or Coriolus versicolor or Polyporous versicolor.
 It is generally found growing on tree trunks.
 It has a disk-like appearance and a color similar to that of a turkey’s tail.

-Turkey tail mushrooms are widely used in traditional medicine to treat several diseases and infections.
+Turkey tail mushrooms are widely used in traditional, natural medicine to treat several diseases and infections.
 It is only recently that researchers have started investigating some of its more potent health benefits (1).

 Find out more about the health benefits of turkey tail mushrooms in the upcoming section.